AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-02.md

 ## Wrapping up

 We've cleaned up our central index file, created a clear separation of code sections based on their intent and introduced a command collection to handle all user input based on a set of imported commands from separate files.
-Furthermore we've added a new config and prepared our user messages in a way that allows us to easily scan for key words and parameters.
+Furthermore, we've added a new config and prepared our user messages in a way that allows us to easily scan for keywords and parameters.

-Next time I will guide you through the process of writing a scaleable and self-updating help command as well as adding our first user management / administration commands to make the bot a bit more useful.
+Next time I will guide you through the process of writing a scaleable and self-updating help command as well as adding our first user management/administration commands to make the bot a bit more useful.